alpi314/mass_spectra/README.md

 - ```embed.ipynb``` - contains the code used to embed the dataset
 - ```requirements.txt``` - contains the required python libraries
 - ```requirements_conda.txt``` - contains the conda environment libraries

-### Pull Request Notes

-The project uses modified code of [matchms](https://github.com/matchms/matchms) from [this pull request](https://github.com/matchms/matchms/pull/447).
-The pull request enables logging level setting on rdkit's side so it is not necessary but it does cleanup the output of the project.
-The modified file is saved in ```matchms/``` folder.

 ## General Information